 How To Find One Magical Museum of Art

-Tired of cookie-cutter museums with antiseptic white walls and uninspired exhibitions, we started our search in New York City, then traveled to the Midwest, and finally flew to California in order to find a special home for art lovers — one magical museum of art.
-We visited the Brooklyn Museum, the Cleveland Museum of Art, the Legion of Honor in San Francisco, SFMOMA, the Norton Simon Museum, the Getty Center, the Broad, and the Los Angeles County Museum of Art.
+Tired of cookie-cutter museums with antiseptic white walls and uninspired exhibits, we started our search in New York City, then flew to California, and finally traveled to the Midwest — in order to find a special home for art lovers, one magical museum of art.
+We visited the Brooklyn Museum, the Legion of Honor in San Francisco, SFMOMA, the Norton Simon Museum in Pasadena, the Getty Center in L.A., the Broad, the Los Angeles County Museum of Art, and the Cleveland Museum of Art.

 Brooklyn Has One of the Best U.S. Museums